espressif/developer-portal/content/workshops/esp-idf-with-esp32-c6/index.md

     }
     ESP_ERROR_CHECK(ret);

+    ESP_ERROR_CHECK(bsp_led_indicator_create(leds, NULL, BSP_LED_NUM));
+    led_indicator_set_rgb(leds[0], SET_IRGB(0, 0x0, 0x0, 0x20));

     wifi_init_sta();
 }
 ```

 #### Extra

-  1. Modify your code to change the RGB LED color according to the WiFi connection state.
-Light it blue for the connecting, green for connected and red for failed to connect (*included on the assignment code*).

-  2. Change your code to use the [common_components/protocol_examples_common](https://github.com/espressif/esp-idf/tree/release/v5.3/examples/common_components/protocol_examples_common) component to handle the WiFi connection.
+1. Change your code to use the [common_components/protocol_examples_common](https://github.com/espressif/esp-idf/tree/release/v5.2/examples/common_components/protocol_examples_common) component to handle the WiFi connection.

 ## Assignment 4: Working with the NVS

 As you can see from the last assignment, the WiFi credentials were stored hard-coded.
 This is not the ideal solution for storing this kind of data, because mainly you can not change easily and adds vulnerability to your project.

-On this assignment, we will see how to store data to the [Non-Volatile-Storage (NVS)](https://docs.espressif.com/projects/esp-idf/en/release-v5.3/esp32/api-reference/storage/nvs_flash.html).
+On this assignment, we will see how to store data to the [Non-Volatile-Storage (NVS)](https://docs.espressif.com/projects/esp-idf/en/release-v5.2/esp32/api-reference/storage/nvs_flash.html).
 The NVS is often called as emulated EEPROM but in the ESP32 the NVS uses the flash and the ESP32 does not have any embedded EEPROM.

 The NVS library was designed to store small key-value, including `integer`, `string`, and `blob` types.